-- Insurance companies should be allowed to register cars at their own premises. - Allow the issuance of compulsory insurance motor liability policies in electronic form. - Increase the supervision of operations of insurance companies on the AI market.
+- Insurance companies should be allowed to register cars at their own premises.
+(2) - Allow the issuance of compulsory insurance motor liability policies in electronic form as electronic document.
+(3)

 INSURANCE LAW

 REMAINING ISSUES

 I. Article 62, paragraphs 5 and 6 of the Law, require at least one member of the supervisory board, and/or one member of the executive board to have active knowledge of the Serbian language and permanent residence in the Republic of Serbia, while other members of the executive board must have permanent residence in the Republic of Serbia, and all members of the executive board must be full-time employees at an insurance company.